 This is why race cars use high-octane fuels and boosters for that optimal speed and powerful torque that makes racing such an exciting event.
 Therefore, by raising the octane level of your fuel, your car performs more efficiently.

-In this article , we take a look at the top rated octane boosters to buy.
+In this article , we take a look at the best octane boosters to buy.

 Here Are The 5 Best Octane Boosters Of 2018